sauravb123/timesheet-uploader/README.md

 7. Make sure that your timesheet is filled, and downloaded `as csv` to your local machine, on disk.

-a) From the root of the cloned directory, run the `update-activity` script.
+* From the root of the cloned directory, run the `update-activity` script.

 The usage of the script is as follows